NUCAR-DEV/Hetero-Mark/README.md

 ### Finite Impulse Response (FIR)

-FIR filter produces an impulse response of finite duration [6].
+FIR filter produces an impulse response of finite duration.
 The impulse response is the response to any finite length input.
 The FIR filtering program is designed to have the host send array data to the FIR kernel on the OpenCL device.
 Then the FIR filter is calculated on the device, and the result is transferred back to the host.

 #### Usage